 At some point I started to think of it as my revenge body of work.

 Writing basically serves the same purpose as exercise to me.
 I enjoy it, it’s a distraction from life, it gives me space to process, and I can take a step back and look at all that I’ve written with a sense of pride.
-To some, it might even make me more attractive.
 It’s also a reminder of that person: the way they encouraged, read, and even reviewed specific posts in advance.
 The reminders are everywhere.

 I have more time on my own these days, more brain space, and to some extent more clarity, all of which have been fueling my creative habit.
 I’ve wanted to write more regularly since I started this blog, but at some point early in my career I decided it was trivial.
 Then, I felt like I didn’t have anything I really wanted to share.

-Coming out of the closet has given me so MUCH to say (110 drafts and counting) that I think I needed a disruption to push me to start getting more of it out there.
+Coming out of the closet has given me so MUCH to say (110 drafts and counting) and it’s time to start getting more of it out there.
 And just like with revenge bodies, I’ve started to let go of the idea that it needs to be perfect.
 The value is in the action, the regularity, and the simultaneous memory and movement of letting go.

 For the last week or so I’ve been thinking about the Celtic holiday of Samhain.
 I don’t know much about the Celtic holidays, but I read a book once about a home called Bealtine Cottage and at the very least the idea of Bealtine planted a seed in my mind.